elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/strategy-pattern.md

 <img src="/img/javascript-Strategy.jpg" /><br /><br />

-**The objects participating in this pattern are:**
+**This pattern's objects are as follows:**

-**Context** -- In example code: Shipping
+**Context** -- example code: Shipping

-- maintains a reference to the current Strategy object
+- keeps track of the current Strategy object
-- supports interface to allow clients to request Strategy calculations
+- provides an interface by which clients can request Strategy computations
-- allows clients to change Strategy
+- enables clients to adjust their strategy

-**Strategy** -- In example code: UPS, USPS, Fedex
+**Strategy** -- example code: UPS, USPS, FedEx

 - implements the algorithm using the Strategy interface